This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Grandma's Famous No-Bake Buckeye Cookies

-An easy no-bake peanut butter cookie that's dipped in sweet chocolate.
+An easy no-bake peanut butter cookie dipped in chocolate.

 - 2 cups organic powdered sugar (240g)*